“2D – 3D Conversion Can Be Better Than Native 3D”

 3DF: When I watched your 2D to 3D conversion presentation during the 3D Experience in New York (2010), I was blown away and it made a good argument for converting all content from 2D to 3D rather than shooting in native 3D.
 However, since then I have spoken to a couple of Directors who have told me that 2D – 3D conversion will never be as good or preferable to native 3D.
 What are your comments?

 Dr Barry Sandrew: Well first of all, everyone has to acknowledge that humans do not view 3D cinema the same way they experience binocular vision in real life.
-That’s because 2D 3D conversion and stereo capture are both Hollywood illusions and when we are performing a conversion we are producing extremely complex, full feature film visual effects.
-Both conversion and stereo capture require the theatre going audience to experience an aberration in how their visual physiology works, so when I hear people calling capture “real” and conversion “fake”, it drives me a little nuts as does the term “native” capture because there’s very little “native” involved.
+That's because 2D 3D conversion and stereo capture are both Hollywood illusions and when we are performing a conversion we are producing extremely complex, full feature film visual effects.
+Both conversion and stereo capture require the theatre going audience to experience an aberration in how their visual physiology works, so when I hear people calling capture “real” and conversion “fake”, it drives me a little nuts as does the term "native" capture because there's very little "native" involved.
 Such comments often reflect an inadequate understanding of the underlying technology of stereo cinema and the physiology employed in human binocular vision from our retinas to our higher brain areas.
-Because both synthetic stereo methods are treated the same by our visual system, they should look the same when placed next to each other.
-We have demonstrated that the difference between captured stereo and 2D – 3D conversion can be imperceptible when done correctly.
-In fact, we have just finished converting part of a trailer for a feature film that includes scenes that were shot in stereo 3D, as well as 2D scenes that our team then converted.
-In our recent screenings of the trailer neither the filmmaker nor the rest of the crew could tell the difference between the scenes that were shot in 3D versus the portion that we converted.

 It should be stressed that shooting in stereo is not without its challenges, for example, when shooting with an over/under 3D rig that uses a mirror beam splitter to accommodate the close interaxial normally required; the camera that shoots through the mirror is shooting polarized light, while the camera shooting the reflection is not.
 This is just one instance that can lead to conflicting images.
 In this case, one eye sees a reflection on a window and the other eye does not.
 It’s not a show stopper, but this is one point to display the myth that shooting in 3D is an automatic easy way to create 3D or that it’s somehow more “natural” than 2D 3D conversion.